 Can I use this platform to host closed-room meetings?

 Can I control who can access my call if I want to?

-You can restrict access to calls by creating a random, complex meeting link, protected with a password.
-Jitsi Meet’s meeting rooms are ephemeral, which means that they start when the first participant joins and ends as soon as the last person leaves.
-So after your call ends, anyone using the same meeting link won’t have access to any of your meeting data (e.g,. chats, participants).
+Jitsi Meet’s meeting rooms are ephemeral, which means that they start when the first participant joins and end as soon as the last person leaves.
+So after your call ends, anyone using the same meeting link won’t have access to any of your meeting data (e.g., chats or participants).
 This strategy can be problematic, however.
 If your meeting name is easily guessable, or if you habitually reuse a meeting link also known to bad actors, you risk hosting uninvited guests at your Jitsi party.

-If you’re using Jitsi Meet for a private conversation, we recommend setting a long and random meeting password.
-We recommend using an end-to-end encrypted platform like Signal to distribute the meeting password shortly before the call time.
+If you’re using Jitsi Meet for a private conversation, we recommend setting a long and random password and enabling the lobby feature as soon as you start a meeting.
+Use an end-to-end encrypted platform like Signal to distribute the meeting password you're using shortly before the call time.